Yemen leader urges truce after troops kill protesters

 Hours after the killings, Saleh said he would leave for the United States and give way to the new government and the vote to pick his successor.
 But he gave no timetable for leaving and vowed to return in opposition to the government.

 "An unstable Yemen means an unstable region.
-So, protect the security, unity and stability of Yemen, neighbor states," he told reporters.
+So, protect the security, unity and stability of Yemen, neighbour states," he told reporters.
 "Its security is yours."

-A defense ministry website, September 26, on Sunday cited an unidentified official as denying the military - key units of which are led by Saleh's son and nephew - played any role in the killing of the protesters in Sanaa.
+A defence ministry website, September 26, Sunday cited an unidentified official as denying the military - key units of which are led by Saleh's son and nephew - played any role in the killing of the protesters in Sanaa.

 The youth-led protesters who have taken to the streets against Saleh have condemned the opposition parties - some of which once took part in Saleh's governments - for agreeing to grant him immunity.
 They demand that he and his inner circle be tried and banned from power.